 English Literature is the best way for you to gain deep insight and knowledge of literature from the 16th century to the 20th century; covering drama, poetry, short stories, and novels.
 You will learn from a university professor and obtain a certificate after completing the course.
 Enrol now for a limited-time discounted price.

 Like all the courses of One Education, English Literature is designed with the utmost attention and thorough research.
 All the topics are broken down into easy to understand bite-sized modules that help our learners to understand each lesson very easily.

 We don’t just provide courses at One Education; we provide a rich learning experience.
 After purchasing a course from One Education, you get complete 1-year access with tutor support.

 Our expert instructors are always available to answer all your questions and make your learning experience exquisite.

-There are no hidden fees or exam charges.
 We are very upfront and clear about all the costs of the course.